-In addition to registering an emergency contact, the Missing Student Notification Policy provides students residing in on-campus housing with the option to register, confidentially, an individual to be contacted by Brown University in the event the student is determined to be missing by the Department of Public Safety or local law enforcement.
-This contact information will be maintained confidentially and will only be accessible to authorized Brown officials, and may not be disclosed outside the University except to law enforcement personnel in furtherance of a missing person investigation or as otherwise provided by law.
+In addition to registering an emergency contact, students residing in on-campus housing have the option to register, confidentially, an individual to be contacted by Brown University in the event the student is determined to be missing by the Department of Public Safety or local law enforcement.
+Any student who wishes to register a confidential contact through the missing student notification protocol may do so by completing a form provided by the Student Support Services.
+The form can be found on the Student Support Services website at brown.edu/student-support.
+This contact information will be maintained confidentially by Student Support Services, will only be accessible to authorized Brown officials, and may not be disclosed outside the University except to law enforcement personal in furtherance of a missing person investigation or as otherwise provided by law.